logicmoo/logicmoo_workspace/Syntax.md

 ```

 Each literal is a timed or untimed atomic formula or the negation of an atomic formula.
 (See below.)
-Implicitly all times after then are later than or equal to the latest time before then.
+Implicitly all times after "then" are later than or equal to the latest time before "then".
 Also, no time after a comma is earlier than any time before the same comma.

 ## Clauses for time-dependent predicates.